muratk5n/thirdwave/en/2022/11/battery-electric.md

 into the detail and the physics and the science behind electric, it became clear that battery-powered aeroplanes were not going to have sufficient energy density to power a large commercial aircraft"

+Alvera: "A kilogram of gasoline holds 13 kilowatt-hours (kWh) of energy; a kilogram of lithium-ion battery holds less than 0.3 kWh.
+This means electricity isn’t going to be the best way of powering sectors which need to take lots of energy with them.
+Just think of long-haul flying: we would need so many heavy batteries that the plane wouldn’t be able to take off.
+And batteries won’t compete with molecules to propel cargo ships across oceans" [3]

 <a name='reserves'/>